Curtisflo/QuantumFactorization/README.md

 # Quantum Integer Factorization using Shor's Algorithm

 This Python implementation uses Qiskit and IBM Quantum computers to perform integer factorization using Shor's algorithm.
-The program is designed to factor semiprime numbers (numbers that are the product of exactly two prime numbers) using quantum computing resources.
+The program is designed to factor semiprime numbers using quantum computing resources. arbitraryNShor supports custom semiprime inputs -- 77from43 is a hardcoded solution for calculating the prime factors of 77.

 ## Features